Tidwell/faeria-cards/README.md

 It will break when things are updated - msg me if an update comes out and I haven't released a fix.

+The lastest version can be found [on the github page demo](http://tidwell.github.io/faeria-ripper/)

 Install

 `npm install`